 - New roof or shingles

 EEM homes will have increased comfort and protection against heat, cold, moisture, and pollution.
 In the long run, an EEM will pay terrific dividends and reduce your carbon footprint.
-If you’re thinking about getting an EEM you can talk to a loan specialist anytime by calling 800-884-5560.
+If you’re a veteran thinking about getting an EEM you can talk to a VA loan specialist anytime by calling 800-884-5560.

 Photo courtesy Dave Dugdale